ruslanosipov/ruslanosipov.github.io/source/_posts/2016-02-22-living-in-a-car-for-5000-miles.markdown

 {% img /images/posts/view-of-prius-interior-from-the-rear.jpg View of the car interior with the rear door open: suitcase on the left, and a bed on the right. %}

 After about a week, moving between the areas within a car becomes surprisingly easy and natural.
-I usually put on a hand break, lock the car, leave my shoes in a driver's seat and move to the back sit or the bed.
+I usually put on a hand brake, lock the car, leave my shoes in a driver's seat and move to the back sit or the bed.

 ### Food, water, and cooking